 |Numerical and Spatial sections of The Marathon Test||*|

 |The Piper's Test||*|

 |Secondary school completed||*******|

-The majority of scores therefore are from candidates with no disorders in themselves or relatives, and with no observed disordered behaviour.
+The majority of scores therefore are from a majority of candidates with no reported disorders, and with no observed disordered behaviour.

-Regarding observed behaviour, remarkable in all but one of these fourteen candidates is the absence of negativity and rudeness, and the on the whole positive, polite, constructive attitude.
+Remarkable in a large majority of these candidates is the absence of negativity and rudeness, and the, on the whole, positive, polite, constructive attitude.